RasaHQ/rasa/docs/core/old-core-change-log.rst

 ^^^^^^^^^^^^^^^^^^^^

 This is a major version change.
-Make sure to take a look at the :ref:`migration` in the documentation for advice on how to update existing projects.
+Make sure to take a look at the :ref:`migration-guide` in the documentation for advice on how to update existing projects.

 Added